 Does this scholarship cover ground transportation?

-Yes, However, you need to provide itemised quote and receipt.
+Yes, however, you need to provide an itemised quote and receipt.
 It can cover bus/train trips that get you from the airport to your final destination.

 When the money will be transferred to my nominated account?